cgcman/qch-mvvm-jetpack/README.md

 ### Test application that shows and filter Recipes, using differents technologies and devs tools.
 [![Visit Website](http://www.grdj.com.ar/img/QCHTestFull2.jpg)](http://www.grdj.com.ar)
-<br><br>This projects have 2 main branches Master and Dagger Hilt, bouth have the same app but Master use koin and Coroutines for threat, and the other use Dagger Hilt and RXJava for threat.<br><br>
+<br><br>This projects have 2 main branches Master and Dagger Hilt, both have the same app but Master use koin and Coroutines for threat, and the other use Dagger Hilt and RXJava for threat.<br><br>
 #### (Most updated) Master branch Use:<br>
 Koin Dependency injection<br>
 MVVM architecture<br>